Ole Miss fires coach Matt Luke after 3 seasons, 15-21 record

-Mississippi has fired football coach Matt Luke, three days after his third non-winning season ended with an excruciating rivalry game loss.
+Mississippi fired football coach Matt Luke on Sunday, three days after his third non-winning season ended with an excruciating rivalry game loss.

-Athletic director Keith Carter said Sunday the decision to change coaches was made after evaluating the trajectory of the program and not seeing see enough “momentum on the field.”
+Athletic director Keith Carter said in a statement the decision to change coaches was made after evaluating the trajectory of the program and not seeing see enough “momentum on the field.”

+“While improvements were evident in certain aspects of the program, we are judged ultimately by our record, and, unfortunately, we did not meet the standard of success that we expect from our program,” Carter said.

-Luke, a former Ole Miss offensive lineman, was elevated to interim head coach about two weeks before preseason practice started in 2017 when Mississippi fired Hugh Freeze.
+Luke, a former Ole Miss offensive lineman and assistant coach, was elevated to interim head coach about two weeks before preseason practice started in 2017 when Mississippi fired Hugh Freeze.

 Luke guided the Rebels, who were already banned from the postseason by the NCAA, to a 6-6 record that helped him land a four-year deal through 2021.
 With the program facing another bowl ban in 2018 and other NCAA sanctions, Luke and the Rebels went 5-7.